slatedocs/slate/source/index.html.md

 In Redfish, the available actions that can be invoked are identified by a "target" property in the resource's "Actions" object definitions.
 The parameters identify the supported values with the annotation @Redfish.AllowableValues.

-> Example of the Reset Action on the computer system resource:
+> Example of a system resource advertising an available action:

 ```json
   {